 NEW YORK (TheStreet) -- When you're evaluating a dividend-paying stock, your primary focus has to be the viability and sustainability of the dividend itself.
 Not rain nor sleet nor dark of night should stand a chance of keeping that courier from delivering a payment to your account every year.

 The clearest danger to a dividend is a lack of cash flow.
 When a company has weak cash flow, the dividend is among the first costs to be cut -- because this at least allows the company to appear to be bolstering that key metric.
 But a dividend stock that stops paying its dividend is of little value to anyone's portfolio.

 How do you find a "safe" dividend?
-Look for companies whose operating earnings and cash flow can cover their annual payments at least two times over.
-It is possible, in the near term, to raise capital through debt or equity offerings to prop up dividends.
-However, most companies would not sustain this practice for more than a quarter or two.
+Seek out companies whose operating earnings and cash flow can cover their annual payments at least two times over.
+It is possible, in the near term, to raise capital through debt or equity offerings to prop up dividends, but most companies would not sustain this practice for more than a quarter or two.

 It also helps to take a look at a company's dividend history.
 It's impossible to predict the future from the past, but some companies have exhibited a strong tendency to raise their payouts annually.
 For example, Dover

 and Procter & Gamble

 have each updated their quarterly dividends for 59 consecutive years.

 It's also wise to seek out yields that are trending toward the higher end of historical ranges.